ipverse/tools/crowdsec/README.md

 ## Requirements

 - [Crowdsec](https://crowdsec.net/) and `cscli` command should be installed and configured.
+- A Crowdsec Bouncer has to be up and running
 - `curl` should be installed on the system.

 ## Notes